-IIID Mathematical Sciences One course of at least 3 credit hours in mathematics and one course of at least 3 credit hours in computer science (CSCI) are required.
-MATH 001, 002, 111, 123, 130, 131, and 132 do not count for any credit toward any degree in the School of Science, however.
+Note that CSCI 100 does not meet this requirement for either B.A. or B.S. students.
+MATH M010, 001, 002, 111, 123, 130, and 132 do not count for any credit toward any degree in the School of Science.
 In addition, students must obtain grades of C- or higher in their Area IIID courses; a single grade of D+ or D will be allowed for one course only.
 Check with the major department for additional restrictions or requirements.